-e.
+d.
 Cash and Cash Equivalents

-Checking, savings, and money market accounts with local banks and highly liquid debt instruments purchased with a maturity of three months or less are considered to be cash and cash equivalents for purposes of the accompanying statement of cash flows.
+Checking, savings, and money market accounts with local banks and highly liquid financial instruments purchased with a maturity of three months or less are considered to be cash and cash equivalents for purposes of the accompanying statement of cash flows.
 Cash maintained in escrow per requirements of the NYCDOE are treated as restricted cash.

-f.
+e.
 Concentration of Credit Risk

 Financial instruments which potentially subject the School to a concentration of credit risk consist of checking and savings accounts which have been placed with a financial institution that management deems to be creditworthy.
-From time-to-time, cash balances may be in excess of insurance levels.
-At year end and at various times throughout the year, balances were in excess of insured amounts.
 The School has not suffered any losses due to bank failure.